Take a look at Demi Lovato’s incredible transformation from a Disney starlet to a Grammy-nominated solo artist!

 Demi began her acting career in 2002 after landing the role of Angela on Barney & Friends (which saw her act alongside Selena Gomez, who portrayed Gianna.)
 A few years later, Demi skyrocketed to fame when she appeared in the 2008 Disney Channel TV movie Camp Rock.
 While it was definitely a task for the young star to shine bright alongside her co-stars — the already established Jonas Brothers — Demi was wholly embraced by the young audience, who recognized her singing talents as soon as she uttered the first words of the film’s standout tune “This Is Me.”

 From there, Demi became a Disney darling, appearing in the TV series Sonny With A Chance and reprising her role as Mitchie Torres for the 2010 sequel to Camp Rock — Camp Rock 2: The Final Jam.
 From there, Demi was ready to shed her Mouse House ears and become her own solo artist.
 Having debuted two albums already, Demi’s 2011 release Unbroken cemented her as a true pop star with tunes like “Skyscraper” and “Give Your Heart a Break.”

-Thankfully, Demi not only recovered from her 2018 overdose, but immediately pushed herself to seek the help she deserved.
-Now, the singer and Grammy-nominated talent is molding her own comeback.
-She gave a blisteringly emotional performance of “Anyone” from her forthcoming 2020 album at the Grammys in January, and has continued to be as open as possible about her life, her struggles, and her successes.
+Every day is another step in her recovery and comeback.
+Demi gave a blisteringly emotional performance of “Anyone” at the 2020 Grammys and has continued to be as open as possible about her life, struggles, and successes.
 We cannot wait to see how she conquers this next chapter.
 To see more images of Demi through the years, check out the gallery above!